 The new year’s energy and motivation only last so long.
 In order to follow through with these intentions, you’ve got to take the time to work through them.

-That’s where goal-setting exercises come in handy.
-Here are 10 goal-setting activities you can use to visualize, determine, and track the goals you need for an accomplished 2022.
+These 10 effective goal-setting activities you can use to visualize, determine, and track the goals you need for an accomplished year!

 1. Goals Journal